 Fellows will be expected to initiate and complete at least one research project during their training.
 These will be facilitated by pediatric plastic surgery faculty members.
 The opportunity to make presentations at national and international conferences in pediatric plastic craniofacial are offered to fellows who have appropriate material.

-Listed below are the faculty members involved in the supervision of the pediatric plastic craniofacial fellows at Children's Medical Center.
-The program has nine full time pediatric plastic surgeons that are board certified and have extensive experience in plastic surgery and pediatric plastic craniofacial surgery, and hold a current Texas Medical License.
-These physicians include:
+Listed below are the faculty members involved in the supervision of the pediatric plastic craniofacial fellows at Children's Health.
+The Fellowship Program has multiple full-time pediatric plastic surgeons who are board certified and have extensive experience in plastic surgery and pediatric plastic craniofacial surgery, and hold a current Texas Medical License.
+These members are:

 Fellows are continuously under close supervision of attending pediatric craniofacial surgeons and plastic surgeons in the performance and interpretation of various pediatric craniofacial procedures.
 Their performance in the clinical arena and their ability to construct and carry out a management plan is reviewed on a case-by-case basis throughout the day.
-In the pediatric plastic surgery department, fellows are closely supervised and their skills are continuously evaluated.
+Fellows are closely supervised and their skills are continuously evaluated.

-The fellows will also work side by side with residents in plastic surgery residency and other pediatric plastic surgery programs from UT Southwestern Medical School.
-They will be under the direct supervision of the Pediatric Plastic and Craniofacial Surgery Program Director, Alex Kane, MD.
-Faculty members will also provide feedback to ensure growth by each fellow during the program.
+The fellows will also work side-by-side with residents in the Plastic Surgery Residency Program and other pediatric plastic surgery programs from UT Southwestern Medical School.
+They will be under the direct supervision of James Seaward, M.D., Pediatric Plastic and Craniofacial Surgery Program Director.
+Faculty members will also provide feedback to ensure growth by each fellow during the Fellowship Program.
 Fellows are evaluated by the program director semi-annually.
 Written evaluations from each faculty member are reviewed with the fellow at that time.
-Fellows are required to evaluate the faculty, rotations and fellowship program annually.
+Fellows are required to evaluate the faculty, rotations, and fellowship program annually.

 Eligibility and Application Process

-International applicants must meet the requirements established by the Texas Medical Board and the U.S. Immigration Services.
-Applicants from the United States should have completed a prescribed course in plastic surgery at an approved accredited residency and be board-eligible or certified in the specialty of plastic surgery.
+Each fellow must satisfactorily complete an ACGME-accredited plastic surgery residency program.
+Applicants from the United States should have completed a prescribed course in plastic surgery at an approved accredited residency and be board eligible or certified in the specialty of plastic surgery.

 Potential applicants should inquire as to the availability of a training position that will begin when the applicant desires.
-Positions usually begin on July 1st, and are twelve (12) months in duration.
+Positions usually begin on July 1, and are 12 months in duration.
 Interested applicants should contact the program director and submit a personal statement, curriculum vitae, three letters of recommendation from faculty members, and verification of past training and examination scores.
 Interview dates depend upon the availability of an opening in the fellowship-training program.

 The fellowship participates in the Craniofacial Fellow Matching Program which is sponsored by the Association of Academic Chairmen of Plastic Surgery and administered by the Residency Match program in San Francisco, California.